Unfolding-Machines/pumc-info-hub/docs/game-concepts.md

 A Modified Proposal is when you suggest a scene, and the app adds a twist or change.
 See the [Plot Tracks](plot-tracks.md) page for usage.

 ## Entities
 Entities are characters, locations, or other important elements you track in the app.
-See the [Quick-Start Guide](quick-start-guide.md) for more info.

 ---